DiegoMars/fProdAstro/README.md

 # fProdAstro
-This is an attempted conversion to Astro from the [fProd](https://github.com/DiegoMars/fProd) repository
+This is a conversion to Astro from the [fProd](https://github.com/DiegoMars/fProd) repository